aws-samples/serverless-patterns/apigw-lambda-opensearch-serverless-nextgen/README.md

 This pattern creates a REST API backed by three Lambda functions that interact with an OpenSearch Serverless NextGen collection configured for vector search:

-1. The client sends an HTTPS request (SigV4-signed) to Amazon API Gateway.
+1. The client sends an HTTPS request (SigV4-signed) to Amazon API Gateway with IAM authorization.
 2. API Gateway routes the request to the appropriate Lambda function based on path: Search (`POST /search`), Index (`POST /index`), or Delete (`DELETE /documents`).
 3. The Lambda function calls the OpenSearch Serverless collection — performing a neural/lexical/hybrid query, bulk indexing via the ingest pipeline, or a bulk delete.
+Lambda functions send and receive plain text only; no client-side embedding generation is needed.
-4. For semantic and hybrid search, and during document indexing, the OpenSearch ML model calls Amazon Bedrock Titan Embed Text V2 to generate 1024-dimensional embeddings server-side.
+4. For semantic and hybrid search, and during document indexing, the OpenSearch ML model calls Amazon Bedrock (Amazon Titan Text Embeddings V2) to generate 1024-dimensional embeddings server-side.
 5. For hybrid search, the search pipeline applies min-max score normalization to combine BM25 (lexical) and k-NN (semantic) results with configurable weights (0.3 lexical / 0.7 semantic).

 The OpenSearch collection lives inside a NextGen collection group, which enables scale-to-zero behavior.
 When idle, both indexing and search OCUs (OpenSearch Compute Units) drop to zero.
 When a request arrives, capacity provisions in approximately 10 seconds.
 Requests are queued (not dropped) during this window.

-Key architectural decisions:

-- **IAM authorization** on API Gateway — all endpoints require SigV4-signed requests.
-- **Server-side embeddings** — OpenSearch handles all embedding generation via its ML model connector to Bedrock.
-Lambda functions send and receive plain text only.
-- **Hybrid search with score normalization** — A search pipeline applies min-max normalization to combine BM25 (lexical) and k-NN (semantic) scores with configurable weights (0.3 lexical / 0.7 semantic).
-- **Custom resources** — The NextGen collection group and ML pipeline setup use Lambda-backed custom resources since CloudFormation doesn't yet natively support the `Generation` parameter.
+The NextGen collection group is created using a Lambda-backed custom resources since CloudFormation doesn't yet natively support the `Generation` parameter.

 ## Testing